iamslash/TIL/systemdesign/practices/DesigningProximityService/DesigningProximityService.md

 * It can dynamically adjust the grid size based on density.
 * It is complicated to udpate the index than geohash.

-# High Level Deisgn Deep Dive
+# High Level Design Deep Dive

 ## Scale The Database